jeremenichelli/personal-site/posts/2019-05-27-new-site-who-dis.md

 ## Design

-In terms of design no much has changed.
-I did style all from the ground up again relying more on [normalize](//github.com/necolas/normalize.css) and browsers default styles to minimize the styling footprint, more details on this in the next section.

-I stuck with this minimalistic style.
-This is a small site so scaling isn't a threat and it helps to group tokens and decisions with the mind set on performance and minimal style foot print at the end of the line.
+In terms of design no much has changed, I stuck with a minimalistic style.
+As a small site, scaling isn't a threat and it helps to group tokens and decisions with the mind set on performance and minimal style foot print.

 I moved the site to a [new repository](//github.com/jeremenichelli/personal-site), which means you can still [check out the old one](//github.com/jeremenichelli/jeremenichelli.github.io) and compare it if you want to.

 ## Styles

-As said before, though styles haven't changed a lot I coded all from scratch, and there are good reasons for this.
-I had the overall felling I was over-adjusting browsers default styles in a lot of corners human eyes would never notice before.
+As said before, though styles haven't changed a lot I coded all from scratch and there are good reasons for this.

-Overly obsessed with minimizing styling too, I was using bare tags as selectors, which made me use some elements not for their semantic meaning but because of the _styling shortcut_ they provided.
-The site in terms of accessibility wasn't bad but could do better.
+I had the overall felling I was over-adjusting browsers default styles using bare tags as selectors and using some elements not for their semantic meaning but because of the _styling shortcut_ they provided.

+### Tags for content, class names for styles

-The methodology I went for is, design on the browser and **use only class names** for styling.
-This made me, first, use the right and preferred tags for content and only override the necessary styles.
-I'm also using CSS variables now for distributing variables instead of LESS variables.
+The methodology I went for is to _only use class names_ and override browser defaults when really necessary.
+This made me apply the right and preferred tags for content improving accessibility.
+I'm also using CSS variables now for distributing values instead of LESS variables.

 I'm still using [LESS](//lesscss.org/), not much for its syntax and features, but as a bundling tool.
-Each page has a _type_ indicator in the front matter and for each a corresponding `type.less` file where I only import and write the styles necessary for it.
+Each page has a _type_ indicator in the front matter and for each, a corresponding `<type>.less` file where I only import and write the styles necessary for it.

-The result is so minimal I directly inline these styles in the head.
-Finally, I pass the processed styles through [cssnano](//cssnano.com) and export them as partials to get included in the `head` of pages.
+The result is so minimal I directly inlined these styles in the head.
+Before, I pass the results through [cssnano](//cssnano.com) and then export them as partials to get included in the `head` of each page.

 ## Scripts